-ASSIMILATE (uh SIM uh layt) v to take in; to absorb; to learn thoroughly school, but she was gradually assimilated-she became part of the new community.
-When she was chosen for the cheerleading squad, her assimilation was complete.
+ASSIMILATE (uh SIM uh layt) v to take in; to absorb; to learn thoroughly

 To assimilate an idea is to take it in as thoroughly as if you had eaten it.
 (Your body assimilates nutrients from the food you eat.)
 To assimilate knowledge is to absorb it, to let it soak in.
 People can be assimilated, too.